poprank/opensea/README.md

 Additionally, we have an example section, where you can put in a collection's slug, and then we'll pull every NFT for that collection from OpenSea, transform it, calculate rarity, and print it to an html file so you can see the end result!

+Please join us in our [Discord](https://discord.com/invite/9R5RzdUbXb) too, we'd love to chat with you

 ## Example

 In order to run the example, you need to have Node / NPM installed.
 To run a typescript file, we suggest installing `npx` such that you can run `npx ts-node <filename>.ts`.